icl-utk-edu/heffte/README.md

 Resources
 =========

-* Visit the [HEFFTE website](http://icl.utk.edu/fft/) for more information about the HEFFTE project.
 * Visit the [ECP website](https://exascaleproject.org) to find out more about the DOE Exascale Computing Initiative.

 * * *